souffle-lang/souffle-lang.github.io/pages/docs/directives.md

 ```

 ## Limit-Size Directive
-Souffle can stop the fix-point calculation after a certain number of
+Soufflé can stop the fix-point calculation after a certain number of
 tuples have been computed.
 This number is a soft-limit and should be
 used for debugging purposes only.